AbdelrahmanDeghedy/Personal-Website/README.md

 ### Description

-- A personal website that shows info about me, my other peojects, some of my favourite quotes, and more.
+- A personal website that shows info about me, contact form to contact me, my other peojects, some of my favourite quotes, and more.

 - I created it using React.